nemurihime72/mad-bookreader/README.md

 * Import function with alertdialog to manually enter title
 * Importing of pdf files using Uri
 * Importing of uri files
+* Import pdf files with function to automatically retrieve and set cover image
+* Import function automatically retrieves title from filename

 ## Arrick:
 * Settings page app bar